<< Back to MOTIFvations Blog Home Page

 In eukaryotic chromatin, nuclear DNA is packaged in nucleosomes, each containing 147 bp of DNA coiled around a histone octamer core, with short 20-90 bp DNA linkers separating each nucleosome.
 Tight or loose packaging of genes within this chromatin can control whether they are expressed.
 In regions of chromatin where DNA interacts loosely with histones, or open chromatin, transcription promoters and enhancers can gain accessibility to DNA so that transcription can occur.
 In regions of chromatin where DNA is tightly bound to histones, or closed chromatin, promoter and enhancer regions are hidden from transcription factors and unable to activate transcription.

 ATAC-Seq takes advantage of the fact that adapter-loaded Tn5 also has preferential access to open chromatin DNA, cutting and inserting adapters in the DNA.
 This can occur anywhere within the 20-90 bp linker region between nucleosomes, creating short fragments <90 bp from within the linker region or larger fragments where nucleosomes are sandwiched between Tn5 cuts in the DNA.
 This is reflected in the size of the ATAC-Seq library DNA fragments.
 After library amplification, which adds on the P5/P7 Illumina flow cell adapters plus the indexes, library fragments contain the original DNA insert plus an additional 135 bp from the adapters on each end.
 This creates library fragments starting at around 200 bp which then increase to around 1000 bp.
 Because of the periodicity of neighboring nucleosomes, fragments pile up with peaks between 160-200 bp apart.
+This periodic pattern is generally referred to as nucleosome laddering.

 ATAC-seq library